 The God that is granted immortality is based on the story of Sun Wukong and Garuda in Hinduism.
 This again connects to "Red Horn", as He is described as having red hair, being red from head to toe, and having the looks of a bird.
 This pertains to "Fudo Myoo" who would have the "Karura flames" (flames of Garuda), as He is Acala.
 And from the "thunder and lightning" aspect of Leigong, this is where the connections of Zeus is based on as the bird symbolism connects to Michael the Archangel.

-Based from the "Galactic Warfare 1&2", I detail how AGNI (Set) in the original myth was depicted as a "Fiery bird" that fought the Dragon God Osiris.
+It's been detailed how AGNI (Set) in the original myth was depicted as a "Fiery bird" that fought the Dragon God Osiris.

 Now, there is the Elephant Elder God called: "Chaugnar Faugn", also known as Chaugnar Faughn, The Elephant God or The Horror from the Hills, is a Great Old One who features in the H.P.
 Lovecraft-inspired Cthulhu Mythos."
 In the Chapter "The Encounters", this Elephant like being is mentioned in the "Alien mythology", as they are called "Space Jockeys", and then the later "Engineers".
 But let's see what the Wiki states here: "Chaugnar Faugn appears as a "statue" made from an unidentifiable element of a disgusting humanoid hybrid creature which combines the very worst aspects of the octopus, elephant, and human being.
 His proboscoid trunk sports a horrible lamprey-like mouth at the tip, which Chaugnar uses to drain his prey of their essence.
 This process also causes the victim to slowly transform into the likeness of The Elephant God himself.
 Chaugnar Faugn is also said to have five "brothers," but evidence would suggest that these beings are actually all avatars of the same interdimensional entity."